izmailovpavel/TTGP/README.md

 # Tensor Train Gaussian Processes in TensorFlow.

+__Note:__ this tutorial is under construction.
+We will update the tutorial soon.

 This repository contains the Tensorflow implementation of the TTGP method (see [Scalable Gaussian Processes with Billions of Inducing Inputs via Tensor Train Decomposition](https://arxiv.org/abs/1710.07324) paper) by Pavel Izmailov, Alexander Novikov and Dmitry Kropotov.

 ## Contents